milonmaze/privacy-terms-observatory/www.snap.com/en-US/privacy/privacy-policy.md

 Information We Collect

-This section provides you with details on what information we collect.
-We’ve organized this in a few categories: information you provide to us, information we generate based on your use of our Services, and information we receive from others.
+This section provides you with details on what information we collect: what you provide to us, what we collect when you use Snapchat, and information we receive from other companies or apps you’ve connected to your Snapchat account.
 Sometimes, we may also collect additional information, with your permission.

 When you use our Services, such as Snapchat, we collect information you provide to us, generate information when you use our Services, and in some cases receive data from others.
 Let’s break these down in more detail.